sourcegraph/handbook/content/marketing/roles/creative_director.md

 ## Responsibilities

 * Grow and lead our Brand Creative team, scaling the execution of high quality, insightful, and differentiating design work.
-* Define and report on Brand Creative team mission and goals
+* Define and report on Brand Creative team mission and goals.
 * Collaboratively craft and implement a cohesive visual style and accompanying brand design languages and systems that will serve as a foundation for our brand identity and experiences.
 * Act as a steward of the Sourcegraph brand, ensuring integrity, quality, and cohesiveness across all brand experiences.
 * Oversee the prioritization and assignment of all brand creative requests, and partner with the Operations team to establish processes that keep the Brand Creative team happy, creatively inspired, and focused on supporting company goals.
 * Work with partners in Marketing, Sales, Product Design, and Content to align our creative work with company-wide plans.
 * Partner with our demand generation team to iterate, optimize creative experiments, and improve results based on data.
 * Partner with our Community team to create delightful experiences that will engage and grow our developer community.
-* Support the creation of high quality sales and marketing materials
+* Support the creation of high quality sales and marketing materials.
-* Help onboard and guide creative agencies and freelancers
+* Help onboard and guide creative agencies and freelancers.

 ### In the first 30 days you will…

 * Build a 30-60-90 plan, including creative vision and headcount needs.
 * Collect feedback from customers and internal teams, and partner with Content and Product Design to begin defining Sourcegraph’s brand identity.
-* Define and implement internal creative process and workflows
+* Define and implement internal creative processes and workflows.
 * Begin to build a Brand Creative team by hiring amazing people.
 * Take ownership of our external creative agency and freelance relationships.
 * Support company priorities such as product launches and marketing campaigns.